SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 For encryption, each key in a multi-sig provides a unique encryption destination.
 This means that for each of the message examples where there is an encryption destination with a decryption key, the ciphertext must appear as a list of ciphertexts each with a destination that corresponds to one of the multi-sig destination AIDs controlling keys.
 This may require two destinations, one that is the AID in order to look up the key state and the second an index into the key list in order to look up the specific key used to decrypt.
 Using the index is a much more compact approach and separately listing each destination key.

+## Transaction Non-Content Metadata

+Other non-content metadata such as transaction identifiers that “glue” messages together into a “conversation” may also provide correlatability across messages.
+For example, as suggested above in both the Header section and the Relationship Formation Protocol section, the [SAID](https://github.com/WebOfTrust/ietf-said) of the first message in a transaction can be used as the transaction ID.
+A SAID is a Self-Addressing IDentifier generated from a cryptographic digest of the message.
+Therefore a SAID is also a UUID, and if the message includes a salty-nonce, then the content of the message is not discoverable merely from its SAID.
+The SAID can be employed as a transaction glue identifier that is cryptographically universally unique to a transaction.
+Then another message can insert that SAID as content in itself thereby gluing or chaining the two messages together without repeating any of the identifiers as non-content metadata from the first message (unless they are needed for the authenticity or confidentiality of the new message specifically but not in order to glue to the first message).
+The following message in the conversation can use the SAID of the previous message to construct a chained (glued) together conversation, and so on.
+The set of messages so chained together form a transaction that is a verifiable data structure.
+Given that each message is signed by its source, then the whole transaction as a verifiable data structure is strongly authenticatable.

+The important insight here is that given the same information-theoretic-secure non-correlatability of SAIDs with salty-nonces, the same partitioning principle used for contextually isolating identifiers (AIDs) in a relationship to the context in which that relationship applies can be used for isolating transaction glue identifiers (SAIDs).
+The transaction context can be completely confidential with respect to any communication context that conveys all or part of the transaction messages.
+This includes a transaction split across multiple communication contexts.
+Properly constructed, there is no mutual correlatability of any of the messages in the transaction except at or by the endpoints, regardless of any intermediaries or any communication context identifiers used to convey the confidential transaction.
+The communication messages are un-connected and un-glued (except at the level of the communication context for reliability).
+The embedded transaction header is completely confidential and un-correlatable to any 3rd party viewing the identifiers in the communication context messages.

+Thus, the hard problem is not preventing the correlatability of transaction metadata, it's getting a confidential context in which to embed the transaction metadata.
+Which we established above.
+So given that, we can build confidential transactions ("conversations") with confidential transaction metadata.

+To elaborate, transaction context partitions can be a proper subset of any relationship context partition.
+A given relationship context partition may have multiple transaction contexts (i.e., multiple conversations).
+Therefore if the relationship context is private then any of its transactions contexts are also private.

+A complication is where one wants to have a transaction context span multiple relationship contexts.
+Typically for communications purposes when there are multiple communications media or intermediaries.
+But, given that one can form a private relationship by reference using the relationship formation protocol defined above, then one can avoid having any transaction spanning multiple relationships by first forming a relationship for such a transaction.
+And then leveraging those pre-existing communication contexts to confidentially (and privately) embed that relationship and its associated transaction (conversation) with its transaction metadata.

+One of the important principles is that we can leverage the information-theoretic secure properties of cryptographic primitives as identifiers for the purposes of privacy.
+The main reason for [CESR](https://github.com/WebOfTrust/ietf-cesr) was to make the use of cryptographic primitives sufficiently convenient that they could be used in protocols in ways that could not have been ever contemplated before given the much more verbose and inconvenient representations such as JWTs.

+An agile cryptographic primitive can't be minified like a JSON label or Javascript variable name, otherwise it loses its entropy and its agility.
+But we can represent it in the most compact possible form as a string that is composable to binary (which CESR does uniquely).

 ## Appendix DDOS